About the site

-Updates to this site are made every few weeks, so please check back as information changes.
-You can also subscribe to the News Feed or the PLGNET-L email discussion list to stay informed of important updates on organization activites and interests.
+Updates to this site are made on a regular basis.
+You can check the news at the home page or the news section, or subscribe to the news feed or to the PLGNET-L email discussion list to stay informed of important updates.

 PLG contact information (including the webmaster's) is on the contact page.